A little girl's life and limbs are restored thanks to the help of baseball player Tim Tebow's CURE hospital in the Philippines.

 Thankfully she escaped from the fire with her life, but not without sustaining severe burns to her arm and back.

 Her parents rushed her to see a doctor but the understaffed and under equipped medics could do little to help.

 Eventually the severe burns turned into thick, hardened scars that left Jocy deformed.
 Her arms and shoulders had morphed into one piece of flesh.

 "Now, I can see Jocy's very happy.
-She's happy all the time," expressed Jocy's mom, Judith.
+She's happy all the time," Judith said.

 "We want to fight for kids, like Jocy, who can't fight for themselves.
-Because, every single person is worth it.
+Because every single person is worth it.
 They are worth love.
-They are worth us giving what we have for them," shared Tim Tebow, Founder & Chairman of the Tim Tebow Foundation.
-"Ultimately, what is more important?
-What is going to be bigger?
-What is going to be better than giving someone hope, and that is what is happening everyday at the Tebow CURE Hospital."
+They are worth us giving what we have for them," Tebow said.

 The hospital's goal for children is for them to leave both physically and spiritually healed.